Geographic data mining and visualisation for beginners - Overpass turbo tutorial

 Try clicking on one of object.
 A box will appear with more detailed information about a given object.
 Do not worry if displayed information is mysterious or unclear, it will be explained soon.

 Exercise 3 - everything

 Maybe you just want to grab all data from given area and download it?
 And do entire processing and filtering in another tool like QGIS?
 Or just look at all what is mapped?
 Next query will show all data within a specified area.
 Note that this data is a direct copy of OpenStreetMap database so you will need some help in interpreting the data.
 Next sections should help with that.

 So now a query to get everything.

-Like previous query only area visible on the screen is processed.
 Try to zoom out, pan to an area familiar to you and zoom in.
 But avoid running queries that will return too much data.
 Especially "show all data" will fail for large areas.

 Exercise 4 - glaciers

 Now you will make a new query.